The Guides feature in Vectornator helps you control your document elements and allows you to align them to other objects.

 How to access the Guides Layer

-The Object Guides in Vectornator can be created by accessing the Guides Layer (A) placed at the bottom of the Layers.
+The Object Guides in Vectornator can be created by accessing the Guides Layer (A) at the bottom of the Layers tab.

 Creating a new Guide

-Pro Tip: Holding a second finger on the canvas while drawing a Rectangle will make a perfect square, while drawing a line will allow you to create horizontal or vertical lines.
+Pro Tip - Holding a second finger onto the canvas while drawing a Rectangle will make a perfect square, while holding a second finger while drawing a line will allow you to create horizontal or vertical lines.